Use our checklist

-Before developing a reward strategy, it is essential to have collected and
+Before developing a reward strategy, it's essential to have collected and

 reviewed relevant information and data to ensure you can fully understand what